Information About Ewa - High Wycombe teacher - (1 review)

 - Theoretical/practical Teaching Course, Royal College of Music

-The primary aim of her high quality teaching is sharing the love of music with others, while opening the doors to the best possible results of each student.
+The primary aim of her high-quality teaching is sharing the love of music with others while opening the doors to the best possible results for each student.
 Professional & dynamic approach.
 Students learn how they can become independent musicians, even in the early stages of their learning.
-Alexander Technique rules inlcuded in the teaching process, which helps to create good habits in the posture and movements.
+Alexander Technique rules are included in the teaching process, which helps to create good habits in posture and movements.

-The individually tailored, enthusiastic and focused piano lessons cover detailed and thoroughly informed elements of technique (based on understanding your own body & hand laws), artistic values (interpretation, precision, styles, historical background, practical music thoery), learning and effective practice strategies, as well as the first hand performance & learning psychology.
+The individually tailored, enthusiastic and focused piano lessons cover detailed and thoroughly informed elements of technique (based on understanding your own body & hand laws), artistic values (interpretation, precision, styles, historical background, practical music theory), learning, and effective practice strategies, as well as the first-hand performance & learning psychology.

 Tutor Resources: (free to download)